Get free weekly resources from us!

 Budgeting and fundraising.
 Yeah, we know.
 It’s not our favorite part of VBS either.
 But having a well-planned budget is one of the keys to a successful VBS and the first step to VBS fundraising.

-Determine your starting budget.
+First, determine your starting budget.

-If you haven’t been given a budget by your church leadership, take a look at what you spent last year (or the year before) and use that as your starting point.
+If you haven’t been given a budget by your church leadership, take a look at what you spent last year (or the year before), and use that as your starting point.

 Next, add up what VBS will cost.